-A Note To You
+A Note to You

-Thank you for buying a Whirlpool^e appliance.
+Thank you for buying a WHIRLPOOL® appliance.

-You have purchased a quality, world-class home appliance.
-Years of engineering experience have gone into its manufacturing.
-To ensure that you will enjoy many years of trouble-free operation, we have developed this Use and Care Guide.
-It is full of valuable information on how to operate and maintain your appliance properly and safely.
+Because your life is getting busier and more complicated, WHIRLPOOL microwave ovens are easy to use, save time, and help you manage your home better.
+To ensure that you enjoy years of trouble-free operation, we developed this Use and Care Guide.
+It is full of valuable information about how to operate and maintain your appliance properly and safely.
 Please read it carefully.

-Also, please complete and mail the Ownership Registration Card provided with your appliance.
-This will help us notify you about any new information on your appliance.
+Also, please complete and mail in the Ownership Registration Card provided with your appliance.
+The card helps us notify you about any new information on your appliance.